|Webpage of Shoshana Grossbard, Professor of Economics at San Diego State University|

 Professor Grossbard, a major contributor to the New Home Economics (as of July 2010)

 Shoshana Grossbard is Professor of Economics at San Diego State University, founding editor of the Review of Economics of the Household published by Springer, an IZA fellow, and a CESifo fellow.
 She has been a fellow at the Center for Advanced Studies in the Behavioral Sciences at Stanford; a visiting scholar at Columbia University, CES in Munich, IZA in Bonn, UCSD, the University of Zaragoza, Bar Ilan University, and ZEW in Mannheim; a visiting collaborator at Princeton University; and has taught economics and sociology at Tel Aviv and Bar Ilan University.
 She obtained her Ph.D. in 1978 from the University of Chicago, where she learned the New Home Economics from its founders, Gary Becker and Jacob Mincer, and as a student developed her first non-unitary model of household decision-making.
-She has published 5 books and more than 50 articles on the determinants of marriage, consumption, and labor supply and on the law and economics of household decisions.
-Her books include: “On the Economics of Marriage, a Theory of Marriage, Labor, and Divorce” (1993), “The Expansion of Economics” (co-edited with Christopher Clague, M.E.
+She has published 6 books and more than 70 articles that mostly deal with the determinants of marriage, consumption, and labor supply and on the law and economics of household decisions.
+Her books include: " The Marriage Motive: A Price Theory of Marriage" (2015), “On the Economics of Marriage, a Theory of Marriage, Labor, and Divorce” (1993), “The Expansion of Economics” (co-edited with Christopher Clague, M.E.
 Sharpe, 2002), “Marriage and the Economy, Theory and Evidence from Advanced Industrialized Societies” (Cambridge University Press, 2003), and “Jacob Mincer, a Pioneer of Modern Labor Economics” (2006).
-She has presented her work at many universities in the U.S.A. and Belgium, Denmark, France, Germany, Israel, Italy, the Netherlands, Poland, Spain, Sweden, Taiwan, and the U.K. She is fluent in English, French, Hebrew, Spanish, and Dutch.
+She has presented her work at many universities in the U.S.A. and Belgium, Denmark, France, Germany, Israel, Italy, Japan, the Netherlands, Poland, Portugal, Spain, Sweden, Taiwan, and the U.K. She is fluent in English, French, Hebrew, Spanish, and Dutch.

 Professor Grossbard is the principal contributor on the economics of marriage within the tradition of the New Home Economics started by Gary Becker and Jacob Mincer.
 In 1975, while working on her doctoral dissertation on the economics of polygamy in Nigeria (under the guidance of Becker, Jim Heckman, and Edward Lazear), she developed her own non-unitary model of household decision-making.
 She assumed that men and women have opposite preferences about the number of wives in their household and inferred what all non-unitary models predict: the more resources individuals have in marriage, the more they are likely to get their way (see Grossbard 1976; Grossbard-Shechtman 1993).